vaik-info/vaik-detection-trt-experiment/README.md

 # vaik-detection-trt-experiment

-Create Pascal VOC xml file by inference model.
+Create Pascal VOC xml file by Tensor RT inference model.
 Calc mAP and draw a box with score.

 ## Example